Beramos/DS-Julia2925/README.md

 ```bash
 /path/to/julia-1.x.x/bin/julia
 ```
-For ease-of-use we recommend adding an alias to your dotfiles (.bashrc, .zshrc).
+For ease of use, we recommend adding an alias to your dotfiles (.bashrc, .zshrc).

 ```bash
 alias julia=~/julia-1.x.x/bin/julia